 This position is full-time and works approximately 40 hours per week.

 This position is in the Human Research Protection Office.
 This position is for the Medical School Campus.

-Washington University in St. Louis invites applications and nominations for the position of Executive Director, Human Research Protection Office (HRPO) reporting to the Associate Dean for Research in the School of Medicine.
-The Executive Director is accountable for achieving the HRPO mission in protecting the rights, safety and welfare of individuals that participate in research.
+The Executive Director, Human Research Protection Office (HRPO) is responsible for achieving the HRPO mission in protecting the rights, safety and welfare of individuals that participate in research.
 Key responsibilities include planning, developing and implementing processes, systems, educational programs and other activities necessary, in collaboration with other institutional research offices, to support Washington University Institutional Review Boards (IRBs).

 The Executive Director also oversees the administrative support of HRPO including day-to-day operations, Full Board IRB Committee Review, Expedited Review, Protocol Adherence Review Committee, and maintaining the electronic IRB system.
 This position works to improve research outcomes by collaborating with other University research offices to promote clinical research education, training, policy development and quality assurance activities.

 The Executive Director enhances the reputation of Washington University School of Medicine (SOM) as a leader in the advancement of basic and clinical research and provides guidance and support to investigators and research support staff to ensure the safety of human subject research participants as required by applicable laws, regulations and University policies regarding conduct of human subject research.

 Working closely with the IRB Executive Chair to ensure that the operational and support functions for the IRB committees are provided and maintained.